webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 A Peer Reflexive candidate is when you get an inbound request from an address that isn't known to you.
 Since ICE is an authenticated protocol you know the traffic is valid.
 This just means the remote peer is communicating with you from an address it didn't know about.

 This commonly happens when a `Host Candidate` communicates with a `Server Reflexive Candidate`.
 A new `NAT Mapping` was created because you are communicating outside your subnet.
+Remember we said the connectivity checks are in fact STUN packets?
+The format of STUN response naturally allows a peer to report back the peer-reflexive address.

 #### Relay
 A Relay Candidate is generated by using a TURN Server.